JAWorsfold/CV/README.md

-*Best viewed as a Markdown file (.md) or online @ https://github.com/JAWorsfold/CV.*
+*Best viewed as a Markdown file (.md) or online at https://github.com/JAWorsfold/CV*

 # *Curriculum Vitae*

-***
 ## Summary
 As a highly-motivated and results-oriented individual, I thrive in data-driven and creative environments.
-I’m passionate about delivering solutions to challenging problems and have been valued for my ability to grasp new techniques and technologies.
-I aspire to apply my 3+ years of IT experience and expertise in an area of societal importance.
+I’m passionate about delivering solutions to challenging problems and have been valued for my ability to quickly grasp new techniques and technologies.
+I aspire to apply my years of experience and expertise in an area of societal importance.

-***
 ## Skills and Software

 * **Back End:**